 Portions of the old park appear to still be present behind walls, but they are no longer accessible and will presumably disappear in time as the new park expands.
 The owners have already announced a number of improvements that they hope to make over the next few years, though one presumes that these will be dependent on the success of the existing investment.
 Today it looked like there was a reasonable crowd, though we were visiting on a Sunday in peak season; the real test of longevity will presumably come once the local school holidays come to an end.
 It's worth noting that the park opened with an online-only ticketing policy that was rolled back very quickly indeed, and with good reason; the park's location on the main road east out of Melbourne presumably results in a significant number of unplanned visits.

-All of the mechanical rides appear to have been sourced from Italian manufacturer SBF Visa.
+All of the mechanical rides appear to have been sourced from Italian manufacturer SBF Rides.
 The selection is for the most part targeted at young children, though there are three attractions suitable for older visitors.
 The tallest of these is Tree Swing, a rotating set of swings with two passengers suspended from each mount and no wave motion; this was respectable enough, but hardly something worth travelling for.
 I didn't partake of the twenty-four passenger Traffic Jam spin ride nearby, though Megan told me that it looked better than it actually was.
 Last and by no means least is Mining Racer Coaster (#2412), a thoroughly bizarre family coaster that looks and feels very much like it was designed by committee using Roller Coaster Tycoon.

 The experience begins with a curved tyre drive lift that has been lined on one side only with a series of painted wooden boards.
 The motors are not evenly spaced; there is one at every second track span at both the start and the bottom of the lift, but there are two points in the middle where motors are missing, almost as if they were deemed unnecessary part way through construction.
 At the apex the train rolls into a descending helix that drops almost to ground level, followed by a climbing right turn, and this portion of the ride is reasonably good.
 Unfortunately the fifteen foot drop that follows this is heavily braked to the point that the train needs two extra tyre drives in the following banked turn to get it back into the station.
 Each dispatch featured three laps, and we decided to ride three times on the basis that we wouldn't be returning any time soon.